Overview of Home Mortgage Process

-Finding your dream home can be exciting, but you’ll need to work closely with your lender through the process.
+Finding your dream home can be exciting, but it is important to do your part and work closely with your lender through the process.
 You might be wondering what this all entails, below is a high-level outline of the process and steps within each one.

-You may have been pre-approved for a loan so you knew what price range you could afford, but in either case, you’ll need to complete a loan application, either electronically or with your loan officer.
-You’ll also be asked to provide a whole host of documentation: pay stubs, bank statements, tax returns, list of debts, employment verification, etc.
+- You may have been pre-approved for a loan so you knew what price range you could afford, but in either case, you’ll need to complete a loan application, either electronically or with your loan officer.
+You’ll also be asked to provide a bit of documentation, including but not limited to, pay stubs, bank statements, tax returns, list of debts, employment verification, etc.

-You and your lender will both want to ensure that the value of the house you’re planning to purchase is in line with the price – who wants to pay more than something is worth?
+- You and your lender will both want to ensure that the value of the house you’re planning to purchase is in line with the price.
 The appraisal will determine the value of the home.
-Because an appraisal can cost more than $500, it’s not ordered until after Inspection Resolution in case the sale is cancelled because the buyer and seller can’t agree on how to respond to any issues.
+Because an appraisal can cost more than $500, it’s not ordered until after Inspection Resolution in case the sale is cancelled because the buyer and seller can’t agree on how to respond to the issues within the home.

 Wherever you buy, in Colorado or even out of state, On Tap Credit Union’s home consultants are here to help you navigate the mortgage process.
-For more information on your options, call Leslie Larson at 303.384.4586.
+For more information on your options, call 303.279.6414 or email inquire@OnTapCU.org.